girder/girder/docs/dev-installation.rst

 .. code-block:: bash

     vagrant up
+    vagrant ssh
+    girder serve

-This creates a VM running Ubuntu 14.04, then automatically installs Girder within it.
+This creates a VM running Ubuntu 18.04, then automatically installs Girder within it.
 After it completes, Girder will be up and running at http://localhost:9080/ on the host machine.